francoisp/rosettable/readme.md

 ```
 INSERT INTO employee(emp_id,emp_name,emp_dept_id) VALUES (DEFAULT, 'MYSQLINSERT--',2);
 ```

+## minor annoyances

+The current mysql_fdw (2.5) has a few limitations, text fields over 64K will cause the FDW to go haywire, and camelCase tableNames might or might not work, depending on your mysql default settings ( by default they will not IIRC ).
+I might fix these in the aforementionned fork.

 ## How to test/use

 0. This requires a small bugfix that has not made it yet to the MySQL FDW distribution.
 Please get it here: https://github.com/francoisp/mysql_fdw